Transmutation of species: Historical development

+Ideas before the 18th century

 In the 10th and 11th centuries, Ibn Miskawayh's Al-Fawz al-Kabir (الفوز الأكبر), and the Brethren of Purity's Encyclopedia of the Brethren of Purity (رسائل إخوان الصفا) developed ideas about changes in biological species.

 In 1993, Muhammad Hamidullah described the ideas in lectures:

 [These books] state that God first created matter and invested it with energy for development.
 Matter, therefore, adopted the form of vapour which assumed the shape of water in due time.
 The next stage of development was mineral life.
-Different kinds of stones developed in course of time.
-Their highest form being mirjan (coral).
+Different kinds of stones developed [over the] course of [time, their] highest form being mirjan (coral).
 It is a stone which has in it branches like those of a tree.
 After mineral life evolves vegetation.
 The evolution of vegetation culminates with a tree which bears the qualities of an animal.
 This is the date-palm.
 It has male and female genders.
 It does not wither if all its branches are chopped but it dies when the head is cut off.
 The date-palm is therefore considered the highest among the trees and resembles the lowest among animals.
 Then is born the lowest of animals.
 It evolves into an ape.
 This is not the statement of Darwin.
 This is what Ibn Maskawayh states and this is precisely what is written in the Epistles of Ikhwan al-Safa.
 The Muslim thinkers state that ape then evolved into a lower kind of a barbarian man.
 He then became a superior human being.
 Man becomes a saint, a prophet.
 He evolves into a higher stage and becomes an angel.
 The one higher to angels is indeed none but God.
 Everything begins from Him and everything returns to Him.